JohnHowes93/nc-news-fe/checklist.md

 - [~] No errors in the console
   - although there are no errors, there a quite a few console.logs!
 Don't forget to remove

-## Functionality

-- [NO DELETION] Deleted comments don’t re-appear on re-render/refresh

-New comments don't appear on posting?
-It is really important to see some visual feedback from posting a new comment. setState with it!

 ## Error Handling

 - [NO] Error pages